Novartis/railroadtracks/doc/extensions.rst

 - get the version
 - run the step

-The base class for steps is the abstract class :class:`rnaseq.AssetStep`:
+The base class for steps is the abstract class :class:`railroadtracks.core.AssetStep`:

 .. literalinclude:: ../src/core.py
    :language: python